solaekim/r-data-analysis-study/README.md

 # R Data Analysis Learning

 ## Overview
-This repository contains updated learning materials for R data analysis.
+This repository showcases learning materials and projects developed as part of my self-directed study in data analysis.

 ## Contents
 - Example datasets